z357412526/mousestyles/doc/source/report/distribution.rst

 Here are our algorithms:

 - Draw the histogram for our data.
-Observe the distribution and intuitively figure out whether our distribution assumption makes sense.
+For each mouse day,  observe the distribution and explore whether our distribution assumption makes sense.
-- Estimate parameters based on MoM or MLE.
+- Estimate parameters based on MLE of powerlaw and exponential.
 - Add the density function to our histogram, see the fitness of our distribution.
-- Conduct statistical test to quantitatively analysis the fitness (Pearson chi square test).
-For testing the hypothetical distributions of a given array, there are several existing commonly used methods.
+- Conduct statistical test to quantitatively analysis the fitness.
+For testing the hypothetical distributions of a given array, there are several existing commonly used methods:
+   - Kolmogorov–Smirnov test
+   - Cramér–von Mises criterion
+   - Anderson–Darling test
+   - Shapiro–Wilk test
+   - Chi-squared test
+   - Akaike information criterion
+   - Hosmer–Lemeshow test
   However, each approach has their pros and cons.
-Following is a short overview of these testing framework.
+We adopt KS test since the Kolmogorov–Smirnov statistic quantifies a distance between the empirical distribution function of the sample and the cumulative distribution function of the reference distribution.
 We recommend that all the methods are to be tried to get a comprehensive understanding of the inter-event step distributions.
-- Pearson Chi-square test
-- Fisher’s exact test
-- KS test
+- Conduct Generalized Likehood Ratio Test to compare the fitness of powerlaw and exponential.

 Testing Framework Outline
 -------------------------